Sign in

 Cost: Is Portugal cheap?

 As far as European countries go, Portugal is on the more affordable side, making it even more attractive to digital nomads who want to spend some time in Western Europe.
-For anyone coming from the United States, you'll be pleased to know that the cost of living in Portugal is about 46% cheaper than that in the states.
+For anyone coming from the United States, you'll be pleased to know that the cost of living in Portugal is about 46% cheaper than that in the States.

 Safety: Is Portugal safe?